 Trinity Episcopal Church (Lawrence, Kan.)

-This collection consists of materials related to Clenece Hills' teaching career as well as her interests and activities in the Lawrence, Kan. community.
+This collection consists of materials related to Clenece Hills' teaching career, as well as her interests and activities in the Lawrence, Kansas community.
 The collection also includes family and genealogical information, information from when her husband James was faculty adviser to the Haskell Indian Nations University student newspaper, and information from Mildred Seaman.

 The papers of Esther Buhler Paxton, a graduate of the University of Kansas and long-time Lawrence, Kansas resident and piano teacher, consist chiefly of her membership records from the church and the masonic, social, and professional music organizations with which she was affiliated.

-"Family puff book." -- Lawrence, Kan.?
+"Family puff book," created in Lawrence, Kansas?
 This scrapbook was compiled by Mrs. Grace Reynolds Cook, one of Samuel's children and a music teacher in Lawrence, who called it her "Family Puff Book."
 It contains newspaper clippings, photographs, and mementos of the Reynolds family.
-An attachment to the front cover indicates that the volume was placed in the Kansas Room of Watson Library through the courtesy of Miss Mary Maud Smelser.

 Materials related to histories Winnie D. Lowrance wrote about Lawrence and Douglas County, Kansas, as well as more specifically about Trinity Episcopal Church in Lawrence.
 Includes reference materials collected by Lowrance as well as notes.

 Sketch of the [lives of] Reverend John King Dunn and Mary Talman Dunn, his wife, by their son, Denton Dunn.
 Before 1939.